donald-stolz/42-SV-dstolz/init/SYSTEM.md

 /etc/debian_version
 ```

-2. ?What command can you use to rename your system?
+2. ?
+What command can you use to rename your system ?

 ```
 hostname "new_name"